ChhuongLe/TodoList/README.md

 * Chhuong Le (chhuongcle@gmail.com)

 ## Version History
 * 0.2
     * Develop full front end todo list
 * 0.1
     * Initial Release

 ## Future Implementaions
-   * Usage of AsyncStorage to persist data
+   * Use firebase to allow users to login and persist data
    * Add more front end functionality
       * Checkmarks on boxes
       * Allow user to have the option remove tasks or strike-out when completed
+      * Allow users to make sections for different types of todos